Actively Recruiting

 - Contraindication to induction of labor

-- Contraindication to misoprostol or trans-cervical balloon
+- Contraindication to Misoprostol or trans-cervical balloon

-- Known HIV positivity
+- Known HIV positive status

-- Known major fetal anomaly or chromosomal anomaly
+- Known major fetal or chromosomal abnormalities

 - Fetal demise